Bamboo floss: zero waste & toxin-free alternative.

 So if you’ve been searching for the best low-waste alternative for a while or if you’re just starting to get into the routine of cleaning between your teeth, I suggest you try out this zero waste option.

-Let’s dig a little deeper into why using plastic dental floss has so many negative effects.
+Now, let’s dig a little deeper into why using plastic dental floss has so many negative effects.
 Stay with me as we discuss the production process, the packaging, the trash.
 Trust me, you’ll be glad you did your research.
 Let’s ask ourselves, why is natural bamboo floss the better choice?

 As I mentioned above, traditional floss is made of plastics like Teflon and nylon.
 The wax is where a big problem lies.
 When you buy waxed or even regular floss that claims it “glides” or “slides” right in between teeth--pay attention.
 This is really just a nice way of saying, “We’ve coated this floss with highly toxic chemicals just to make flossing a little bit more convenient for you.”